Diego-dcv/ai-uncertainty-as-convergent-paradox/implications/ethical.md

 3. Practical guidelines for developers, researchers, and users

 **Core tension:**
-We cannot prove systems are conscious, but cannot prove they aren't.
+If we cannot prove systems are conscious, but cannot prove they aren't.
 What ethical stance is appropriate given this indecidibility?

 ---